 While rooibos tea is technically an herbal drink, it’s making waves in the weight loss community.
 Because it contains antioxidant flavonoids and phytochemicals that can help fight inflammation and support a healthy metabolism, it’s a great addition to your routine.

-Recent studies support the use of whey protein either as a supplement, ideally combined with resistance exercise, or as part of a weight loss or weight maintenance die, to improve body composition parameters.
+Studies support the use of whey protein either as a supplement, ideally combined with resistance exercise, or as part of a weight maintenance diet to improve your body composition.

-Adding whey protein to your breakfast smoothie or taking a daily supplement will support your ability to decrease body fat and increase muscle tone, while also spiking your energy level and stabilizing blood sugar.
+Adding whey protein to your breakfast smoothie or taking a daily supplement will keep you feeling full, support your ability to increase muscle tone and spike your energy while stabilizing blood sugar levels.

-Wild-caught salmon is not only a great source of protein, but it’s also an excellent way to obtain omega-3 fatty acids, which have been shown to have anti-inflammatory effects and to potentially help with hormonal balance and cardiovascular health, according to some studies.
+Wild-caught salmon is not only a great source of protein, but it’s also an excellent way to obtain omega-3 fatty acids, which have been shown to have anti-inflammatory effects.
+Omega-3s can potentially help with hormonal balance and cardiovascular health, according to some studies.

 One study found evidence that omega-3s from fish have potential to act as nutritional therapeutic agents in prevention of obesity-related inflammation.

 You’ll also find vitamin D, B vitamins, selenium, potassium, phosphorus and more in salmon.
 An added benefit of all of these nutrients is that eating fish regularly may help boost brain function and your mood, as well as improve immunity, bone health and skin health.